galadran/tamarin-tester/README.md

 ##Quickstart
 ###Installation
-There are binaries for x64 Ubuntu 16.04 and Mac OSX El Capitan on the release page.
+There are binaries for x64 Ubuntu 16.04 and OS X El Capitan on the release page.
 Alternatively you can build from source:

 Git Clone / Download the repo, ensure python v3.5 and pip are installed, then run the following commands